Quick links to:

 - Moving to the Next Chapter: Only when your exam score is 84% or better (a passing score), may you go on to the next chapter.
 This passing score is the same for the credit/no credit option.
 You may not re-take the chapter exam once you have passed the chapter.
 If your grade is less than 84% (a not passing score), you must retake the exam on a different form after reviewing your mistakes.
 Be sure not to repeat the same form when asking for the next test.
 You have three (3) chances to pass the chapter exam.

 - Testing times: The exam must be completed in one sitting.
 You may not leave the testing room until you are finished.
-Except during Finals Week, there is no time limit for the exam as long as the Math Lab is open (hours are listed below as well as posted near the doors to the lab).
-You may test during your class time or any time the Math Lab is open, until the last week of the semester when some restrictions may be put in place.
+Except during Finals Week, there is no time limit for the exam as long as the Math X classroom is open (hours are posted near the door to the classroom).
+You may test during your class time or any time the Math X classroom is open, until the last week of the semester when some restrictions may be put in place.

 - Testing tips- Don’t rush; take the test when you can allow the maximum amount of time.
 Check your answers for omissions.
 Do they seem logical?
 Is the rounding correct?
 Think positively!
 Remember your homework has prepared you for this exam.